Ash

 What to wear for the Treetop Adventure?

-A set of sturdy walking shoes ideally with grip, especially in the case of rain, would be idea to visit the Treetop Adventure.
+A set of sturdy walking shoes, ideally with grip, especially in the case of rain, would be an idea for a visit to the Treetop Adventure.

 Undecided?
 Check out my article: Is Capilano Suspension Bridge Worth It?